 Urbanspace makes markets.
 We cultivate environments rich in creativity – places where local makers collaborate, exchange ideas, and showcase their wares.
 Fostering community by transforming city spaces, we are motivated to provide the platforms on which artisans and entrepreneurs succeed.

-We pack the year with an exciting roster of pop-up markets, each featuring an ever-changing lineup of chefs, artisans and makers.
+We pack the year with an exciting roster of markets, each featuring an ever-changing lineup of chefs, artisans and makers.
 We build our markets in the most vibrant thoroughfares of New York City, bringing a dynamic array of food and design to unexpected public venues.
-Our brick and mortar food hall, Urbanspace Vanderbilt, offers a year-round foodie destination featuring 20+ chef-driven concepts within an truly iconic New York space.
+Our brick and mortar food hall, Urbanspace Vanderbilt, offers a year-round foodie destination featuring 20+ chef-driven concepts within a truly iconic New York space.

 Urbanspace was founded in 1970 as Urban Space Management, the brainchild of developer Eric Reynolds.
 During its 40+ years of existence, the company has developed well over 50 projects, revamped derelict city spaces, conserved heritage buildings, and created vibrant new places for community and commercial gathering.
 Its formula: imaginative promotion, close involvement with the arts and, above all, nurturing of small business.

 In the UK, Urban Space Management’s projects include adaptive re-use, as well as new construction tailored to the arts and small retail tenants.
 They include Camden Lock, which draws over 10 million visitors annually, Chelsea Farmer’s Market off the King’s Road, newly built market halls in London and Swindon, renovations of Europe’s 4th oldest rail structure at Bishopsgate, the 3-acre Victorian market building at Spitalfields, the repurposed 1960’s shopping center at Elephant and Castle, and the Container City in London’s Docklands